-The Government Actuary’s Department (GAD) provide consultancy actuarial services to government departments and organisations.
-The Trainee Actuary Programme is their graduate scheme training up the actuaries of tomorrow.
+The Government Actuary’s Department (GAD) provide actuarial consultancy services to government departments and organisations.
+The Trainee Actuary Programme is their graduate scheme for training the actuaries of tomorrow.
 The recruitment process is designed to ensure that they pick the candidates who have what they consider the best potential to fulfill their requirements.

-The GAD Trainee Actuary Programme recruitment process contains three stages:
+The GAD Trainee Actuary Programme recruitment process is discussed below.

 GAD are looking for a set of skills in their applicants beyond your actuarial skills.
-Throughout the application process, you need to demonstrate where you have the following skills:
+Throughout the application process you need to demonstrate you possess the following skills: